nigelrodrigues15/Image-Replacer/README.md

 * Click on the extension icon when on desired webpage and all images will be replaced with dogs

 ## Future Considerations

+* Replace image on page prior to page load to save on loading time in areas with slow internet speeds or low badwidths